-The Oregon Water Quality Management Plan is a subplan of the Water Quality Monitoring and Management Plan that will be implemented as part of the Proposed Action for the Lower Klamath Project.
+The Oregon Water Quality Management Plan is a subplan of the Water Quality Monitoring and Management Plan that will be implemented as part of the proposed action for the Lower Klamath Project (Proposed Action).
 It has been developed in consultation with applicable state and local regulatory agencies.
-The Oregon Water Quality Management Plan may be modified before the License Surrender Order to reflect further consultation with the Oregon Department of Environmental Quality (ODEQ) and other applicable regulatory agencies.

-For purposes of the Oregon Water Quality Management Plan, "Hydroelectric Reach" means the reach between the upstream end of J.C.
-Boyle Reservoir and Iron Gate Dam.
+For purposes of this Oregon Water Quality Management Plan, "Hydroelectric Reach" means the reach between river mile (RM) 193.1 at the the upstream end of J.C.
+Boyle Reservoir and RM 234.1 at the Iron Gate Dam.